-Local (urban) drainage systems collect groundwater from heavy rainfall in developed areas. does Water that not become evaporate or absorbed by the ground is two purposes: 1) to control storm runoff during periods of heavy rainfall; and 2) to minimize disruption of activity from more frequently occurring, less significant storms.
+Local (urban) drainage systems collect groundwater from heavy rainfall in developed areas.
+Water that does not evaporate or become absorbed by the ground is carried by conduits to waterways such as creeks, or the ocean.
+These systems two purposes: 1) to control storm water runoff during periods of heavy rainfall; and 2) to minimize disruption of activity from more frequently occurring, less significant storms.
 Flooding occurs when runoff exceeds system capacity, or because systems are blocked maintenance.
 Flooding which designed or blocked drainage flooding.